 Can I ask for a book to be bought for the Library?

-Yes, book requests are welcome – just ask Mrs Clark.
+Yes, book requests are welcome – just ask Mrs Porter.
 If the book is suitable and the budget available it can be purchased for the Library

 What are the Behaviour Expectations?